In-person Mentorship Program

 The lectures and clinic shifts will be held at Redwood Spring PC.
 Recommended accommodations: http://www.grandhotelsalem.com/

-Testimonials for CT’s mentorship program:
+Testimonials for Dr Holman’s mentorship program:

 I have completed four modules of CT'S professional mentorship program.
 As a newly licensed practitioner I found it to be the bridge between the book learning I received in school and real life clinical application I was looking for.
 He's very generous with his time and knowledge, and tailored the content to my interests.
 I was able to immediately apply concepts I learned from him to treatments in my own clinical practice with excellent results.
 At the end of the program I felt inspired and professionally elevated.
 CT is a consummate professional, a skilled practitioner, and an enthusiastic educator.
 I highly recommend his professional mentorship program!